Automorphic functionals for the minimal representations of groups of type $D_n$ and $E_n$: Abstract

 \section{Abstract}

-The minimal representation $\Pi$ of $G(\A)$ for a split simply-connected group $G$ of type $D$ or $E$ admits a realization on a space of functions $\mS(X(\A))$ for a variety $X$.
+Let $G$ be split simply-connected group of type $D$ or $E$.
+The minimal automorphic representation $\Pi$ of $G(\A)$ admits a realization on a space of functions $\mS(X(\A))$ for a variety $X$.
 In this paper we write explicitly an automorphic, i.e. $G(F)$-invariant, functional on $\mS(X(\A)).$